The Directors support high standards of corporate governance.

 COMMITTEES OF THE DIRECTORS

 The Directors have formed, and have adopted terms of reference for an audit committee and a remuneration committee.
+The Company does not currently have a Nominations Committee.

 The Board of Ideagen plc takes its Corporate and social responsibilities very seriously as it endeavours to serve the interests of its shareholders while ensuring that it maintains the highest levels of integrity, honesty and professionalism in the way it develops and nurtures its employees and conducts its business with its customers, trading partners and other stakeholders.

 The Board leads by example and ensures that the highest possible standards are extended across every aspect of the business, from how we trade to how we develop, deliver and support our products and services.
-The company is also attuned to its ever rising obligations for caring for the environmental and social impact of its operations and is continually looking to improve its policies and procedures to reduce the impact of its environmental footprint.
+The company is also attuned to its ever-rising obligations for caring for the environmental and social impact of its operations and is continually looking to improve its policies and procedures to reduce the impact of its environmental footprint.

 The Board monitors a number of key performance indicators around its governance and compliance initiatives and obligations with regard to: -